poise/application_ruby/README.md

 #### Properties

 * `path` – Base path for the application. *(name attribute)*
+* `app_module` – Top-level application module.
+Only needed for the :initializer style of secret token configuration. *(default: auto-detect)*
 * `database` – Database settings for Rails.
 See [the database section below](#database-parameters) for more information. *(option collector)*
 * `migrate` – Run database migrations. *(default: false)*